LiYao-sfu/EDFtest/README.md

 This package is still under development.
 EDF test for regression models and discrete distributions will be available for the future releases.

-If you encounter a clear bug, You could create an issue on github.
+If you encounter a clear bug, You could create an issue on GitHub.
 For other questions, please contact Li Yao by <yaoliy@sfu.ca>.